distri/github/main.coffee.md

       tokenPromise?.then (tokenValue) ->
         token = tokenValue

+Hold an observable for the last request so we can track things like oauth scopes and rate limit.

+      lastRequest = Observable()

 Make a call to the github API.
 The path can be either a relative path such as `users/STRd6` or an absolute path like `https://api.github.com/users/octocat` or